jlib-framework/jlib-awslambda-logback/README.md

 #### Features
 ##### Multi-line logging to CloudWatch Logs
 The library handles stacktraces and other messages spanning across multiple lines.
+Each multi-line message is treated as a single CloudWatch Log event.

-When writing a multi-line text to the standard output, CloudWatch Logs registers every line of this taxt as a separate event.
+If you were instead writing a multi-line text to the standard output, CloudWatch Logs would register every line of this text as a separate event.

+To ensure a single event per multi-line message, this library does not write to the standard output.
-Instead of writing to the standard output, this library uses the `LambdaLogger` provided by the AWS Lambda SDK, and CloudWatch Logs treats the whole multi-line message as a single event.
+It uses the `LambdaLogger` provided by the AWS Lambda SDK, and CloudWatch Logs treats the whole multi-line message as a single event.
 Consequently, the developer does not need to handle newline characters, e.g. by replacing them by carriage return characters.